ordina-jworks/ordina-jworks.github.io/_posts/2020-12-10-aws-fargate-serverless-deployments.md

 ```

 This is because Fargate has yet to create a virtual node for the Pod to run in.
-Wait a few seconds.
-Consulting the cluster's nodes will show that a new node has been added to your cluster.
+After a few second you can see that a new node has been added to your cluster.

 ```
 $> kubectl get nodes